esaSPICEservice/QuACK/README.txt

   Fortran subroutines are provided in the `for' directory.
-Each file contains exactly one subroutine, the name of which equals the basename of the file.
-The two lower level routines in the files `ixiy2ipos.f' and `rplnorm2.f' are not yet documented.
+Each file contains exactly one subroutine, the name of which equals the basename of the file, with the exception of the two lower level routines in the files `ixiy2ipos2.f' and `rplnorm2.f'.
+These are also not yet documented below.

 2.1  setup_quack.f